SekerDAO/Usul/README.md

 proposalModule.cancelProposal
 /// @param proposalID The ID of the proposal to be canceled by proposer, role bypass, or Safe admin bypass

-/// @dev The voting entry point for a proposal proposalModule.vote
-/// @param proposalID The ID of the proposal to vote on
-/// @param vote The boolean value of the vote

 /// @dev A view that returns if all transactions have been executed in a proposal proposalModule.isProposalFullyExecuted
 /// @param proposalId the id of the proposal that you would like see is fully executed or not